cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 }
 ```

-from graphiql, you should see all of the pages in your site!
+from graphiql, you should see all of the pages registered into your site!

 ```json
 {